alyucia/basicBot-customization/README.md

 !unmute (@user) - Unmutes the user.<br>
 !roulette - Starts a round of roulette.<br>
 !skip - Skips the current song.
+!reset - Sets the current DJ to 1st on waitlist.

 MANAGER